devsarahgeo/Olist-Ecommerce-GTM-Analysis/README.md

 ## 💻 Git File Structure Explained:

-<strong>analysis/olist_analysis</strong> : This code generates answers for each analysis question and can also be used to validate the final bi analysis results.
+<strong>analysis_notebooks/olist_analysis_with_eda.ipynb</strong> : This code does EDA, generates answers for each analysis question and can also be used to validate the final bi analysis results.

-<strong>analysis/olist_analysis_for_bi</strong> : This code generates combined tables to answer multiple business questions for use in a BI tool.
+<strong>analysis_notebooks/olist_analysis_for_bi.ipynb</strong> : This code generates combined tables to answer multiple business questions for use in a BI tool.

 <strong>final_demo/Olist-Ecommerce-Analysis</strong> : Final demo/business insights showcase made by storing data in Google BigQuery and using Looker to visualize.

+<strong>config</strong> : All paths

+<strong>data</strong> : Raw and processed data

+<strong>etl</strong> : All ETL steps split into clear stages for ease of testing, replacing

+<strong>utils</strong> : Common reusable functions

+<strong>pipelines</strong> : A central place to define what runs, in which order, and how.
+They orchestrate the different ETL steps (extract, transform, load) and ensure everything runs smoothly.

 ---